• Helping You Feel Safer

 What If My Mind Wanders?

-Your mind may wander as you settle into the practice.
+Your mind may wander during the practice.
+This is normal.

 • Walking